graviton-browser/graviton-browser/TESTS.md

 - [ ] Start Everest again, this time, quit during the download and ensure Graviton properly quits.
 - [ ] Start it for a third time and this time let it succeed.
 - [ ] Right click on one of the tiles and ensure each item works.

+## Online update

+- [ ] Clear your cache.
+Start `net.plan99:tictactoe:1.0.1` - it should download an old version of the app.
+Now go into your history file and edit it so the version number is missing from the coordinate fragment field.
+      This makes it look like the user just hasn't updated for a while and a new version has been released.
+      Start Graviton GUI.
+Now from the command line run `graviton --background-update` and check the log file to ensure it updated you to the latest version of tictactoe.
+Start the app in the GUI ensure it's now the latest version.